gabrielwong1991/newworld_no_afk/README.md

 pip install keyboard

-Change the parameters of the script:
+Change the parameters of the script to your liking:

-`TimeDelayBetweenAction` is the delay between an action (in Seconds)
+`TimeDelayBetweenAction` is the delay between an action (in seconds, currently is `5` seconds)

 `keypress` is a list of keyboard key you want to press (Currently `a`, `s`, `d`, `f`)